-Mike being Mike he made his lame dad joke while watching Brian’s video and after a brief conversation, Mike was on the prowl for the ingredients to make his first hot sauce.
+Mike being Mike… he made his lame dad joke while watching Brian’s video and after a brief conversation, Mike was on the prowl for the ingredients to make his first hot sauce.
 However, Mike had to work overnight so he had to sleep.
 Before he went to bed though he challenged me to make a hot sauce.
 Challenge accepted, Buddy!!

 If you follow us on Instagram you can see the hot sauces we did make.

-How does Hot Sauce Lead to an Urban Homestead
+How does Hot Sauce Lead to an Urban Homestead?

 While making the hot sauce I found it rather therapeutic and relaxing.
-It made me ecstatic to know that I had just made this from my own two hands and it tasted amazing!
+It made me ecstatic to know that I had just made this with my own two hands and it tasted amazing!
 I couldn’t wait for Mike to get up from his nap to try it.

 Suggesting we grow our own veggies to put in the sauce.
 All because of the Youtube video he is all on board.
 This makes me so happy!
 He gets his hot peppers and I get my food garden.
 Best of both worlds. (we will also have a post and video going up soon in M&M’s Kitchen about making the hot sauce)

 Buying plants before having a homestead plan…

 Clearly, we leaped before we could crawl.
 We were all gung-ho about it and couldn’t wait…If you follow our posts you know a couple of weekends ago we went to Cedar Key/Rosewood and on our way back Mike said something about the Home Depot’s website saying they sell Carolina Reaper plants.

-Especially since going to Pinellas Park Pepper Fest where we bought the large version of Sweet Caroline, this is the plant who stole my fiance away from me!
+Especially since going to Pinellas Park Pepper Fest where we bought the large version of Sweet Caroline, this is the plant that stole my fiance away from me!
 We also bought Trinidad Scorpion Butch T pepper seeds from an amazing guy named Tom Broome from Seriously Hot Peppers.
 Shout out to Tom!
 We just noticed a couple of days ago one green pepper turned red.

 Better late than never… having a homestead plan

-On weekends you may find us Lowe’s and Home Depot where we end up buying Banana Pepper plant.
-Shortly after, Mike got one more seed purchase in from Pucker Butt.
+On weekends you may find us at Lowe’s and Home Depot where we end up buying the Banana Pepper plants.
+Shortly after, Mike got one more seed purchase from Pucker Butt.
 The creator of the Carolina Reaper.
 Mike order more Carolina Reaper, Moruga Scorpion, and Ghost Pepper seeds.
 However, for those he paid with Amazon Credits from the surveys/apps he uses.
 No money came out of our pockets.

-Also, keep in mind this is not our land… it’s our landlord’s which right now she doesn’t seem to mind all the plants, but it actually quite fascinated by them.
+Also, keep in mind this is not our land… it’s our landlord’s which right now she doesn’t seem to mind all the plants, but is actually quite fascinated by them.
 Our neighbor also told us she allowed them to have a garden in the backyard that she shared with the previous tenant before us.
 However, she was the only one who was taking care of it and gave up.

-Building Raised beds for our Urban Homestead
+Building Raised Beds for our Urban Homestead

 We knew we could build it for cheaper compared to buying a raised bed.
 They were 50 bucks for the cheapest one at Wal-Mart.
 Knowing that we are still working on our financial situation that if we were going to have raised beds, it had to be done on a budget.
 Meaning very cheap or free.

-We ultimately decided making raised beds out of pallets would be best.
-Loving the rustic wood look and knowing we could get pallets for free somewhere… but finding out where we could get them was a different story.
 A few days later, I decided to walk to the store I discovered along my way that a company across the street from my house sets its unused pallets out at the end of their entrance for people to take.
-I told Mike and right then and there we were off to get some.
-Within a week we went twice and got about 4 pallets each time.
-We decided to use them to make some beds and a grow/prep table.

-We sketched out a rough… I mean rough drawing of what we wanted the backyard to look like.
+We sketched out a rough… I mean a rough drawing of what we wanted the backyard to look like.
 Please don’t judge my drawing skills LOL

 Starting an Urban homestead without tools, not gonna work

 Again, still trying to keep our costs down we were on the hunt for tools.
 We didn’t have the basic tools to do anything.
 We hit our local thrift stores.
-At one store we found a hand saw and a little baby shovel, hoe and some other rake/shovel looking thing.
+At one store we found a hand saw and a little baby shovel, hoe, and some other rake/shovel-looking thing.
 Mike said he needed it, so we got them.